Vatican questions $17 million transfer to impact investing vehicle, moves to prevent similar

 “If we don’t believe in our missionary colleagues, how will banks and other capital markets?” he asked.

-However, even Small’s own auditors said they were unable to verify his fund’s calculation of the fair value of its investment portfolio as of December 2021 and declined to express an opinion on its financial statements for that year.
+However, even Small’s own auditors for two years running have said they were unable to verify MISIF's calculation of the fair value of its investment portfolio, which represents more than half of its assets.
+For both 2021 and 2022, the auditors declined to express an opinion on MISIF's financial statements.

 The fate of the Rome residence for nuns is now tied up in Italian bureaucracy and pandemic-related construction delays.
 The Vatican had purchased the building after TPMS-US sent $13 million from a fund it had established to support the education of religious sisters.